- July 22, 2025

 Earache Symptoms

-- Soreness in the jaw that runs from the ears to the neck
+- Fever, discharge from the ear or soreness in the jaw from the ear to the neck area

 Learn more about our Dental Services in Rockledge if your dentist suspects an infection or abscess is causing your discomfort.